 Osborne are proud to be an Equal Opportunity Employer.

+We are a leading, patient-focused specialist eye care provider delivering high-quality clinical and surgical services across multiple locations.
+We are seeking a Training & Development Coordinator to lead the design, delivery, and continuous improvement of training programmes across our administrative functions.
 The Training & Development Coordinator will be responsible for equipping administrative teams with the skills, knowledge, and confidence required to deliver a consistent, professional, and efficient service across multiple sites.
 This role combines hands-on training delivery with operational oversight, performance support, and process improvement.
 You will work closely with the Administrative Operations Lead and senior stakeholders to promote standardisation, compliance, and continuous improvement.

 Key Responsibilities Training & Development